 Everywhere you look in Lecce there is a larger and grander palace, decorated with carvings of grape vines, goddesses, dragons and other creatures, many so intricate they could rival the artworks in the best of the galleries.

-The Italian nobility have a tradition of being heavily involved with the Church, and it is no surprise that as the nobles built their palaces, they also had a hand in designing and building churches as a way of confirming their wealth and power.
+The Italian nobility had a tradition of being heavily involved with the Church, and it is no surprise that as the nobles built their palaces, they also had a hand in designing and building churches as a way of confirming their wealth and power.

-And for this reason Lecce is not short of very beautiful churches, each adorned with ornate baroque statues and ornamental sculptures.
+And for this reason, Lecce is not short of very beautiful churches, each adorned with ornate baroque statues and ornamental sculptures.

 I wandered from church to church, before I stopped in awe at the city’s Duomo and Basilica, built in baroque splendour, which is even more beautiful during the night, when the off-white stones of Lecce are illuminated.